 Gay Rehab Centers: A Safe Haven for Recovery

-LGBTQ addiction treatment centers are designed to specifically help members of the community.
+LGBT substance abuse treatment centers are designed to specifically help members of the community.
 Lesbian rehab centers and gay alcohol rehabs cater to women and men who identify with these sexual orientations, respectively.
-The best thing about gay rehabs is that the staff are sympathetic and compassionate.
+The best thing about a gay and lesbian rehab is that the staff are sympathetic and compassionate.
 Caregivers understand the unique stressors that affect those who are not part of the heterosexual majority.
-At LGBT rehab centers, people with non-straight sexual orientations can start a new, healthy life without fear of being discriminated or ridiculed.
+At LGBT rehab centers, people with non-straight sexual orientations can start a new, healthy life without fear of being discriminated against or ridiculed.

 In addition to standard alcohol and drug addiction treatment, LGBT rehab facilities offer various treatments that are designed to address the specific problems of this community.
-For example, a gay rehab center may teach participants how to deal with discrimination in the workplace or rejection from family members without resorting to alcohol or drug use.
+For example, a gay rehab center or a lesbian rehab center may teach participants how to deal with discrimination in the workplace or rejection from family members without resorting to alcohol or drug use.
 Transgender people may have the opportunity to learn how to handle being misgendered without resorting to the numbing effects of alcohol and drugs.

 A lack of self-acceptance is common in the LGBTQ community and is associated with considerable psychological stress.
 This predisposes homosexuals and transgenders to substance use disorders.
-LGBT addiction treatment centers offer programs that help participants accept their sexual orientation or gender identity and develop resilience for relapse prevention.
+LGBT substance abuse treatment centers offer programs that help participants accept their sexual orientation or gender identity and develop resilience for relapse prevention.